Europe's bank test celebrations mask mounting challenges

 "The good news is that the review process is fully transparent.
 Investors have been handed plenty of data on the banks' assets and are now in a position to judge for themselves."

-(Reporting By Laura Noonan; Additional reporting by Nishant Kumar and Carolyn Cohn in London and Carmel Crimmins in Dublin. editing by David Evans)
+(Additional reporting by Nishant Kumar and Carolyn Cohn in London and Carmel Crimmins in Dublin; Editing by David Evans)